 - 23. Identify and comment upon significant features or trends in your company's recent experience, providing details of: - a.
-The impact of external factors; - b.
+The impact of external factors - b.
 Deviations in actual experience from expected experience; - c.
 Reasons for these deviations, and - d.
 Whether any of the above gave rise or will result in a change of your underwriting policy and to what extent. - 24.
 Comment on any steps taken, or proposed to be taken, by the Board and senior management of the insurer to address areas of deviation and adverse experience. - 25.
-Outline your company's approach to setting premiums, providing details of the areas below.
-You need not disclose rates or levels, but rather the processes and management structures used to set or allow for each item, and to verify and review them. - a.
+Outline your approach to setting premiums and bonus policy, providing details of the areas below.
+You need not disclose rates or levels, but rather the processes and management structures used to set or allow for each item, and to verify and review them.

+- a.
 Product design - b.
-Underwriting practices - c.
-The standards applied in the underwriting of risks - d.
-Expense assumptions - e.
-Actual and expected expenses - f.
-Profit margins - g.
-The arrangements made as regards reinsurance - h.
+Mortality and morbidity rates - c.
+Actual and expected expenses - d.
+Lapses and surrenders - e.
+All guarantees and options provided for in such business, such as guaranteed insurability options, and premium rate guarantees. - f.
+The expected net investment return on future investments - g.
+The standards applied in the underwriting of risks - h.
+The arrangements made as regards reinsurance - i.
+The reasonable benefit expectations of policyholders - j.
 The manner in which experience is incorporated into the pricing process - 26.
-Describe how the board and/or management ensure that an effective database is in place to analyze and monitor underwriting data. - 27.
-Provide the following insurance liability information by class of business: - a.
-Outstanding claims liabilities i.e. all claims incurred prior to the valuation date, whether or not they have been reported to the insurer; and - b.
-Premiums liabilities i.e. all future claim payments arising from future events post the valuation date that are insured under the insurer's existing policies that have not yet expired. - 28.
-Describe the method used to calculate the liabilities, whether this is the prescribed valuation method or another method approved. - 29.
-Provide the following information by class of business:
+Describe how the board and/or management ensure that an effective database is in place to analyze and monitor underwriting data.